 Month 1, Day 17, Sunday 9:00 p.m.

-As was becoming routine to her, she went first to the Silk Door, where she took up the name Siobhan along with her real body.
-This time, she re-bleached the front section of her hair, using the color-change spell rather than an alchemical concoction, and tied it in a severe bun.
-She again wore the fake horn-rimmed glasses Katerin had gotten for her when she was doing the street-corner flag wards throughout Verdant Stag territory.
+As was becoming routine to her, Sebastien went first to the Silk Door, where she took up the name Siobhan along with her real body.
+This time, she rebleached the front section of her hair, again using the color-change spell rather than an alchemical concoction, and tied it in a severe bun.
+Noticing that the rest of her hair wasn’t just dark, but actually an iridescent blue-black, she fixed that, too.
+‘Another difference between Siobhan Naught and the Raven Queen.
+Or rather, between Silvia Nakai and the Raven Queen.’
+She again wore the fake horn-rimmed glasses Katerin had gotten for her when she was doing the street-corner flag wards throughout the Verdant Stag’s territory.
 She didn’t wear the red lip cream.
 Being Sebastien was out of the question for this, but hopefully, she could just be Silvia, a nondescript healer’s assistant, not the Raven Queen.

 She took a roundabout path to the address Oliver had given her.
-She slipped through the back door, which had been left unlocked, into the back room of a shop, whose normal supplies had all been moved to one side of the room.
+She slipped through the back door, which had been left unlocked, into the back room of a shop where the normal supplies had all been moved to one side of the room.
 The shelves were stocked instead with potions, bandages, and a few basic medical artifacts.
-Two large, square operating tables sat within, and one wall was lined with empty cots.
+Two large, square operating tables sat within, and one wall was lined with cots.